-The future is fluid: is the age of gender neutral marketing upon us?
+The future is fluid: the dawn of gender neutral branding

 More consumers than ever are comfortable expressing personal identities beyond the gender binary.
 As the conversation evolves, will 2021 be the year that brands fully embrace gender neutral branding?